shyampurk/kitchen-tracker/BuildAndInstall.md

 ##For Windows 7

 	- This option is available as part of advanced boot option which can be brought up during windows 7 boot time by pressing F8 key

 ##For Windows 8/8.1/10

 	- Hold down the Windows key on your keyboard and press the letter C to open the Charm menu, then click the gear icon (Settings).
 	- Click More PC Settings -> Click General -> Under Advanced Startup, click Restart Now.

-NOTE: In Windows 8.1, the ‘Restart Now’ button has moved to ‘PC Setting -> Update & Recovery -> Recovery.’
+NOTE: In Windows 8.1, the ‘Restart Now’ button has moved to ‘PC Setting -> Update & Recovery -> Recovery.

 	- After restarting, click Troubleshoot -> Click Advanced Options -> Click Windows Startup Settings -> Click Restart
 	- After restarting your computer a second time, choose Disable driver signature enforcement from the list by typing the number 7 on your keyboard.Your computer will restart automatically.